 Bill King said almost universal excitement about this at a meeting in August I attended;

 Beth Hensen questioned ability to opt in, but not opt out?
-Helen Schreves: When a person is served, they can opt out if they want.
+Helen Shreves: When a person is served, they can opt out if they want.

 Ann Gushurst commended the committee for starting this, change is coming whether we like it or not; one thing cases would be heard by a person who knows what they are doing; how come they get that and we don’t!
 No other body in the state that knows the impact on families than this section; we have a tremendous amount of responsibility because of that; but being locked into something without a lawyer, that scares me; why would this not applied to anyone?
 Creates impression that some laws apply to the rich and some to the poor; Jennifer Feingold commented that it overwrites rules of evidence; rule 16.2; how do parties know these answers at the time of filing and service?

-Helen Schreves reported that the stats come from state judicial: 70% filing without lawyers; but we don’t know when the lawyers come in.
+Helen Shreves reported that the stats come from state judicial: 70% filing without lawyers; but we don’t know when the lawyers come in.
 Those of us that mediate know that there are many people that have money that want a simplified procedure.
-The concept here though is: as family law lawyers/counsel, do we want to do something that helps people that don’t have money?
+The concept here though is: as family law lawyers/counsel, do we want to do something that helps people who don’t have money?

 Marie Moses talked about points from the Legislative Committee framework; we cannot support something that shortens timelines because there have been bills in the past that try to shorten the 90 day period and we’ve opposed, so we cannot support that; the other issue is a question of whether this should be in a bill format (meaning legislative process) or take this to SCAO, judiciary, supreme Court; to create a pilot project; in the judicial branch rather than the legislature; if in judicial branch do we control more of the process; you have to realize that something of this nature would be politicized.